urgent-challenge/urgent2025/_pages/data.md

 2. In the second step, the simulation can be done in parallel via [`simulation/simulate_data_from_param.py`](https://github.com/urgent-challenge/urgent2025_challenge/blob/main/simulation/simulate_data_from_param.py) for different samples according to the manifest while ensuring reproducibility.
 This procedure can be used to generate training and validation datasets.

-For the training set, we recommend dynamically generating degraded speech samples during training to increase the data diversity.
+For the training set, **we recommend dynamically generating degraded speech samples during training** to increase the data diversity.

+#### Distortions
+In this challenge, the SE system has to address the following seven distortions.
+In addition to the first four distortions considered in our first challenge, **we added three more distortions (bold ones) often observed in real recordings**.
+Furthermore, in this challenge, **inputs may have multiple distortions**.

+We provide an example simulation script as [`simulation/simulate_data_from_param.py`](https://github.com/urgent-challenge/urgent2025_challenge/blob/main/simulation/simulate_data_from_param.py).

+1. Additive noise
+2. Reverberation
+3. Clipping
+4. Bandwidth limitation
+5. **Codec distortion**
+6. **Packet loss**
+7. **Wind noise**

 #### Simulation metadata